evmos/evmos/docs/api/proto-docs.md

 <a name="evmos.fees.v1.MsgUpdateWithdawAddress"></a>

 ### MsgUpdateWithdawAddress
-MsgUpdateWithdawAddress defines a Msg to .
+MsgUpdateWithdawAddress defines a Msg to update the withdraw address to which tx fees will be allocated.

 | Field | Type | Label | Description |